 Even as young infants and children, uninterrupted sleep protects the heart against heart disease in the future.
 This is because interrupted sleep causes cortisol to remain elevated overnight, putting kids at risk for diabetes and heart disease.

 Infants and toddlers who don’t sleep enough are also substantially more accident prone (to say nothing of mom and dad driving around during the day).
 Studies have shown that kids who didn’t get enough sleep were far more likely to end up with an injury that required medical attention.
 Finally, kids who show sleep problems by preschool are more likely to exhibit signs of ADD and ADHD by the time they hit elementary school.
 However, experts are still out on whether some kids actually have ADD/ADHD, or whether they’re simply sleep deprived.

 Physical effects of sleep deprivation aside, we all know the way sleep deprivation affects children’s moods.
-Babies (and adults 😉 who are sleep deprived suffer from irritability and impulse control.
+Babies (and adults 😉 who are sleep deprived suffer from irritability and lowered impulse control.
 It’s harder for kids to listen and comply with directives if they’re tired and cranky.
-Normal everyday activities like putting on shoes or getting in a car seat become battles, to say nothing of the distraction that takes over while trying to learn something new.
-Sleep deprivation has been linked to increased incidence of depression in adults, so it’s even possible that sleep deprived kiddos struggle to feel as happy and carefree during the day as they would have had they gotten sufficient sleep.
+Normal everyday activities like putting on shoes or getting in a car seat become battles.
+And this is to say nothing of the distraction that takes over while trying to learn something new.
+Sleep deprivation has even been linked to increased incidence of depression in adults.
+So it’s even possible that sleep deprived kiddos struggle to feel as happy and carefree during the day as they would have had they gotten sufficient sleep.

 Inadequate sleep touches practically every aspect of an infant and toddler’s life.
 Their day to day existence, both inside their body and out, is negatively affected if they are not getting enough sleep.
 The fantastic news is that it’s never too late to help your child learn how to fall asleep, put themselves back to sleep easily throughout the night, and take adequate naps during the day.